 According to Google’s October 2018 transparency report, since the European Union’s “right to be forgotten” ruling was introduced in May 2014, there are now over 750,000 delisting requests and almost 3 million URLs requested to be delisted.
 Over a million URLs have been successfully delisted so far.

-Content requested to be removed include information from news sites, government and social media.
-In fact, the most domain with the most URLs delisted come from Facebook.
+Content requested to be removed includes information from news sites, government and social media.
+In fact, the domain with the most URLs delisted comes from Facebook.

 Now, here’s an interesting question.
 Any chance that the “right to be forgotten” law will make its way to the U.S.?